brianMutea/JsBootcamp_Counter/README.md

 this is also what should happen if the `+20` button is clicked.
 The previous value should be taken and 20 added onto it.

 **NOTE:** Stick to the function approach because that is what we covered today and it would suite you best if you deeply understood functions.

+##Used only one small function for the cuntionality